cnosdb/docs/docs/en/latest/manage/tenant.md

 - Only a user who holds the role of owner under a tenant or a user with system permissions can add a role under a tenant and give a user a role.

-- CnosDB instance starts with a tenant 'cnosdb' and a user 'root' by default.
+- CnosDB instance starts with a tenant `cnosdb` and a user `root` by default.

 ## Tenant